Volunteers in Medicine

 The clinic is located in Duval County Health Zone 1.
 Out of all of the 6 Health Zones comprising Duval County, Health Zone 1 has the highest mortality rates per 100,000 in Heart Disease and Diabetes and the second highest mortality rate in Cancer.
 Source: Duval County Health Department report.

-Desired Outcomes: There are three principal outcomes desired by the Volunteers in Medicine clinic; they are:
+Desired Outcomes: There are three principal outcomes desired by the Volunteers in Medicine Jacksonville clinic.
+They are:

-2) to provide timely access to care, to prevent minor medical problems from escalating into disability or impaired quality of life
+2) to provide timely access to care, to prevent minor medical problems from escalating into disability or impaired quality of life; and

 3) to expand the capacity of the clinic to serve more patients in a timely fashion.